-We use maintenance to maintain or reset the capacity in our equipment’s, but the need of maintenance can change over time.
-The age of the equipment, products produced in it and how exposed it is to external impact such as weather, are things that has an impact on the equipment.
+We use maintenance to maintain or reset the capacity in our equipment, but the maintenance needs can change over time.
+The age of the equipment, products produced in it, and how exposed it is to external impacts such as weather, are things that have an impact on the equipment.

-- – The equipment is in good condition and approved for continued use.
+- Status OK: the equipment is in good condition and approved for continued use.

-- – Equipment or component does not correspond to the standard or does not maintain satisfactory performance.
+- Deviation identified: equipment or component does not correspond to the standard or does not maintain satisfactory performance.
 Follow up with actions by creating a follow-up job.

-- – A smaller deviation was identified and corrected.
-No need for a follow up but performed actions should still be reported in the job.
+- Deviation found and corrected: a smaller deviation was identified and corrected.
+No need for a follow-up but performed actions should still be reported in the job.

-- – The equipment is in good condition and approved for continued use, but the procedure or intervals need to be adjusted in the original job/template.
+- Status OK (change procedure): the equipment is in good condition and approved for continued use, but the procedure or intervals need to be adjusted in the original job/template.

-I would also like to add 2 things.
+I would also like to add two things:

-1. If you have a lot completed work orders with the code “Deviation identified” you should perform a root cause analysis on each follow up to find and fix the real cause, to increase the equipment’s capacity.
+- If you have a lot of completed work orders with the code “Deviation identified” you should perform a root cause analysis on each follow-up to find and fix the real cause, to increase the equipment’s capacity.

-2. For work orders completed with “Status OK (change procedure)” it is an advantage if the one reporting, can describe what you need to change – interval, material, technique or other.
+- For work orders completed with “Status OK (change procedure)” it is an advantage if the one reporting, can describe what you need to change – interval, material, technique, or other.
 It makes it easier to discuss necessary actions.

 Once you compile historically produced items in equipment and put them with completion codes, you can see the change in demand for maintenance depending on the product.